sb-ncbr/dareg-api/README.workflows.md

 ### Openfaas instalation (source https://onedata.org/training/automation.html#5 slide 5-9)
 1. Let's access bastion/worker via SSH from your local host
-2. From the session information in https://ondemand-dev.metacentrum.cz/pun/sys/dashboard generate a kubeconfig(the info is in your session)
+2. From the session information in https://ondemand-dev.metacentrum.cz/pun/sys/dashboard generate a kubeconfig(the info is in your session) in your bastion/worker
-3. Check that kubectl works for you and you see nodes and DNS pods(some adjustment needs to be done here, gpt will help)
+3. Check that kubectl works for you and you see nodes and DNS pods(some adjustment needs to be done here, gpt will help - Change config map of dns core to 8.8.8.8 or 1.1.1.1, restart deployment)
-4. Change to working directory
+4. Change to some chosen working directory
 5. Run git clone https://github.com/onedata/onedata-deployments.git
 6. Change file openfaas/ansible/roles/common/tasks/main.yml to content -> so get rid of the docker install, kubernetes install and cluster setup.
 Setup just roles to existing cluster
     - ``` - name: A become=yes block